The ultimate goal of the accreditation process is the enhancement of student learning and growth in our schools.

 - Incorporation as a not-for-profit organization as attested by federal and state records.

 - A non-discrimination statement as required by law.

 - An appropriately constituted and substantially independent governing board, in accordance with the by-laws of the corporation.

 - Policies and procedures to ensure that any perceived or actual conflicts of interest for board members are disclosed and managed appropriately.

 - Annual financial audit, performed by an independent certified public accountant, that demonstrates adequate financial resources to carry out its mission.

-AISNE is a member in good standing of the NAIS Commission on Accreditation.
-The AISNE accreditation program is reviewed every 10 years by members of the Commission.
+AISNE is a member in good standing of the International Council Advancing Independent School Accreditation.
+The AISNE accreditation program is reviewed every 10 years by members of the Council.